-The information provided in an update media release is subject to privacy and other considerations, including whether witness interviews have been completed, and whether the CCD determines that there is sufficient public interest to release more information.
+The information provided in an updated media release is subject to privacy and other considerations, including whether witness interviews have been completed, and whether the CCD determines that there is sufficient public interest to release the information.
+When providing an update to the MCLs as part of this process, the PI and TD are asked to share their comments regarding what information, if shared, might adversely impact the IIO investigation, and why.
+This information will be provided to the CCD, along with the MCL's recommendation, to aid in their decision-making.

-Subsequent follow ups to consider additional update media releases will take place quarterly (every three months).
+Subsequent follow ups to consider additional update media releases will take place every 60 days thereafter.

-- 15. The IIO issues a public report upon the conclusion of an investigation when the CCD concludes that the file will not be referred to Crown Counsel for consideration of charges, if it is in the public interest to do so.
+- 15. The IIO issues a public report upon the conclusion of an investigation when the CCD concludes that the file will not be referred to Crown Counsel for consideration of charges, and if it is in the public interest to do so.
 Public reports outline the evidence, narrative of the incident, legal considerations, and rationale for the decision. - 16.
 If the CCD determines it is not in the public interest to issue a public report, they may instead determine to conclude a matter by issuing a media release, or close without further public reporting based on the balance of privacy and public interests. - 17.
-A courtesy copy of all IIO media releases and public reports will be circulated to government stakeholders.
+If the CCD concludes that a matter will be referred to Crown Counsel for consideration of charges, the CCD will consider several factors in determining whether a media release will be published, including but not limited to: - 17.1. whether it is in the public interest to do so; - 17.2. if a media release is necessary to maintain the public's trust in the IIO, civilian oversight of police, and appropriate police accountability; - 17.3. whether the involved officer(s) were on- or off-duty when the incident occurred; - 17.4. weighing the potential scrutiny a member of the public might receive under similar circumstances; - 17.5. if there are elevated privacy interests that may be adversely impacted by issuance of a referral media release; - 17.6. if there is any potential that a referral media release could have an adverse effect on related court proceedings; - 17.7. the significance of the charges that may be approved by Crown Counsel, should they choose to approve charges; and